-Most students have some idea of what to do and what to study to boost their SAT Writing and Math scores.
+Most students have an idea of how to boost their SAT Writing and Math scores.
 But it’s not so easy to figure out how to do better on the Reading section.
-It helps to think about what the Reading score is supposed to be measure of.

-You should keep in mind the fact that every question on the SAT Reading question has only one provably correct answer, which means three of the four answer choices are provably incorrect.
+You should keep in mind the fact that every question on the SAT Reading question has only one provably correct answer, which means three of the four answer choices are probably incorrect.

 Read like a detective, treating the passages as evidence and answer choices as likely suspects.
-Or, if you prefer, read like an attorney, scrutinizing and considering the meaning of every detail in a client’s contract.
+Or, read like an attorney, scrutinizing and considering the meaning of every detail in a client’s contract.

 The fastest way to accurately determine the correct answer choice for a question is by formulating your own “BOSS” solution before reading them.

 The BOSS method, one that we teach our students extensively in our SAT prep classes, ensures that your choice will be based on the evidence (the text) by forcing you to comprehend it in light of the question at hand.

 Once you have formulated your own answer based on your reading, then are you ready to read and consider the answer choices.

 Since your BOSS solution is based on the text (and not influenced by any misleading incorrect answer choices), you can trust that the choice that comes closest to your own answer is the correct one.

 This method of answering questions is a little unnatural and takes some practice, but it will save you a lot of time by reducing the need to read a passage or consider various choices more than once.